 All papers were researched and authored by Dr. Jennifer Brett, ND, LAc, a CNT instructor and former chair of the CCAOM CNT Committee’s Subject Matter Expert Panel.
 Dr. Brett is also principal author of the current 7th edition of the CNT Manual.

-Skin Preparation prior to Acupuncture Needle Insertion: Based on consultation with the Centers for Disease Control (CDC), this protocol reflects the most recent evidence-based literature.
+Skin Preparation Prior to Acupuncture Needle Insertion: Based on consultation with the Centers for Disease Control (CDC), this protocol reflects the most recent evidence-based literature.

 Glove Use During the Practice of Acupuncture: Based on consultation with the Occupational Safety and Health Administration (OSHA), the protocol concerning the use of gloves is consistent with safety standards.

 These position papers are the sole property of the CCAOM and are intended for use by AOM stakeholders and regulatory agencies as statements of evidence-based best practices.
 Permission is granted to print or download the papers.
 No content may be edited or translated without prior written permission from CCAOM.
-Please contact the contact the CCAOM office with related questions or requests.
+Please contact the CCAOM office with related questions or requests.